willsanford/mininet/README.md

 - [ ] Write softmax and relu funtions for
 - [ ] Implement the layer class for fully connected forward pass networks
 - [ ] Look into how to set up the back propogation algorithm
+- [ ] With tensor mult done, try running some timing tests with very large matrices and start the data collection

 # Compilation
 A cmake file is provided.
 To compile and run the test files, run the following commands